2014 ARTIST-in-RESIDENCE PROGRAM at CANYONS of the ANCIENTS NATIONAL MONUMENT

 The presentation should be developed using only a few hours of the artist's time, and tailored to the artist's medium and interests.
 Presentations may utilize almost any format including demonstrations, talks, slide shows, exploratory walks, or hands-on workshops.
 Artists must provide their own supplies and equipment for these public presentations.

-Potential public presentation venues include the artist residence, local libraries or schools, cultural and arts centers, or an outdoor setting.
-The final day of residence is usually a Sunday; you may wish to schedule your presentation for that day.
+Potential public presentation venues include the artist residence, local libraries or schools, cultural and arts centers, or an outdoor setting in Canyons of the Ancients.

 Artists are also requested to give public presentations in their home communities about their residency experience after the residency ends.

 The artist agrees that artwork produced under the AiR program may be reproduced for use in exhibits, publications, or other educational purposes by the Bureau of Land Management or by its cooperating nonprofit partners.

 The artist will retain copyright © to the artwork produced under the BLM AiR Program.
 The BLM will identify the artist as the creator of the image(s) on materials it produces and/or distributes.